tobegit3hub/seagull/docs/2014-10-16-seagull-images-page.md

 [中文文档](2014-10-15-seagull-images-page-zh.md)

-Images page displays all images from your docker deamon.
+Images page displays all images from your docker daemon.
 You can know the basic status of these images and delete them easily.

 ## What Is Image